RenderKit/embree/doc/src/api.md

 Embree SYCL Known Issues
 ------------------------

-- The SYCL version of Embree is still in beta phase and current performance may not reflect the performance of the final product.
+- The SYCL support of Embree is in beta phase.
+Current functionality, quality, and GPU performance may not reflect that of the final product.

 - Currently only the following Intel® Arc™ GPUs are support: